sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

   50 GOTO 20
 ```

-I remember an article (where is it) that showed that on Java using blocking threads was faster or basically
+I remember an article (where is it?) that showed that on Java using blocking threads was faster or basically
-equivalent to Non-blocking I/O for most "things".
+equivalent to non-blocking I/O for most "things".
 But that was up to 10K connections and
 processors were slower back then.
 Nowadays we have to do much better!

 # Starting Multiple Processes